Copa Santa

 La Coupo Santo (The Holy Cup), in full La Cansoun de la Coupo (The song of the Cup) in original modern (or Mistralian) norm Provençal (in classical norm, La Copa Santa in full Lo Cant de la Copa Santa (The song of the Holy Cup) or La Cançon de la Copa (The Song of the Cup)) is considered the anthem of the Félibrige.
 It is sung in Provençal, one of six Occitan dialects.

 It refers to a silver chalice the Catalan félibres offered their Provençal counterparts on July 30, 1867 during a Banquet held in Avignon to thank them for hiding Victor Balaguer, a poet from Barcelona who'd sought political asylum out of Spain.
 The cup was made by Guillaume Fulconis and the silversmith Jarry.

-The cup is traditionally entrusted to the capolièr, who presides over the Félibrige.
+The cup is traditionally entrusted to the capoulié, who presides over the Félibrige.
 It is showcased every year at the society's annual congress, called la Santa Estèla.
 The banquet is officially closed when the Copa Santa has been sung.
 It was initially written by Frédéric Mistral to commemorate the fraternal bond that unites the Occitan and Catalan nations, and the music was taken from a Christmas carol from Friar Serapion: Guilhaume, Tòni, Pèire.
 It stands among the best-known anthems of Occitania alongside Se Canta and De cap tà l'immortèla.
 The audience is supposed to stand up for the last verse.